Ginger Pickled Beets

 In this ginger pickled beets recipe, we pickle the beets in vinegar and spices which both preserves the beets and infuses them with flavor.

-How to ginger pickle beets
+How to use ginger pickled beets

 Ginger pickled beets are wonderful eaten straight out of the jar.
 We love using them in place of roasted beets in our crispy kale salad and our beet and goat cheese salad.
 Try slicing them and putting them on a sandwich.
 Or serve them alongside a rich meal to cleanse the palate.
 They also make a delicious addition to a charcuterie board!